Matthew-Hurrell/Disney-Food-Guide/README.md

 # **_Disney Food Guide_**

-Disney Food Guide is an online web guide which provides easy to follow information about the top rated food, snacks and restaurants in Disney World in 2022.
+Disney Food Guide is an online guide which provides a user with easy to follow information about the top rated food, snacks and restaurants in Disney World in 2022.
 The sites intended target audience is anyone interested in visiting Disney World or finding out more information.
 This could be anyone teen and above, male or female.
 However the majority of the target audience will most likely be young adults or middle aged parents with kids.
 The website is also designed to provide easy navigation to book a table, view the offical menu or find the location of a specific item / restaurant.